La Romana (song)

-"La Romana" is a song by Puerto Rican rapper Bad Bunny, featuring Dominican rapper El Alfa.
+"La Romana" (The Roman Woman) is a song by Puerto Rican rapper Bad Bunny, featuring Dominican rapper El Alfa.
 It is the sixth single of Bad Bunny's debut studio album X 100pre.
 The single reached a peak position of 12 on the Billboard Hot Latin Songs chart.

 Music video

 The music video was released on April 6, 2019.
-It currently surpassed 190 million views.
+As of November 2020 it has over 190 million views.